TestCentricity/testcentricity_web/README.md

     end

-### Verifying UIElements on your PageObject or PageSection
+### Verifying UIElements on a PageObject or PageSection

 A typical automated test executes one or more interactions with the user interface, and then performs a validation to verify whether the expected state of the UI has been achieved.
 This verification can be performed using the various object state